learnlearnin/learnlearnin.github.io/src/documents/mozillian.html.md

 ## Policy and Advocacy ##
 Policy and Advocacy are two faces of the same coin.
 And my activities there can be seen on the task force [timeline](https://wiki.mozilla.org/India/task_force/Policy_and_Advocacy/Timeline).

+## Participation Leadership Cohort ##
+I applied for Participation Global Gatherings 2015 to be a member of the cohort of leaders among Mozillians who'll guide participation in Mozilla in the coming year(s).
+On October 1, 2015 3 things happened.
+I got email being selected to both MozFest, London and Leadership Summit, Singapore.
+I passed third year MBBS completely.
+And I left for Kochi to attend Mozilla Kerala Community Meetup '15.

+## Mozilla Kerala ##
+As a Malayali, it's natural that I'm a member of Mozilla Kerala too.
+Although I was active in the Telegram group beforehand, the first time I join a Mozilla Kerala event is in [Mozilla Kerala Community Meetup '15](../mozillakeralacommunitymeetup15).

 ## My Contributions to Mozilla ##
 * [Bugzilla](https://bugzilla.mozilla.org/user_profile?login=asdofindia%40gmail.com) (needs login)
 * Various projects on github: